BestTimesToVisit.com Logo

 food

-Embark on a gastronomic adventure through Lychee Bay, a charming area dotted with traditional Cantonese restaurants and bustling street food stalls.
-Sample authentic dim sum, savor a bowl of hearty wonton noodles, and discover local snacks you won't find in tourist guides, especially vibrant during the evening when the lanterns glow.
+Embark on a gastronomic adventure through Lychee Bay, a charming area brimming with local eateries and street food stalls.
+Sample authentic Cantonese dim sum, savor a bowl of hearty wonton noodles, and discover hidden culinary gems that offer a true taste of Guangzhou's renowned food scene.

 nature